Financial Aid & Scholarship Services

 To be considered for most scholarships at NMSU you are required to apply online through Scholar Dollar$, at https://scholarships.nmsu.edu/.
 One scholarship application serves all NMSU students regardless of campus.

-Note: Financial Aid will be paid in two disbursements during the semester.
-Aid will not be paid for any courses added after the census date.
+Note: Financial Aid will not be paid for any courses added after the census date.
 Students will be billed for courses they drop or do not attend if a change of enrollment status results.

 Financial Aid Satisfactory Academic Progress